 Place a box grater over the prepared baking sheet.
 Grate the frozen butter on the large holes of a box grater.
 When you get down to a small nub of butter, chop it into a few small pieces.

 Use the parchment paper as a sling to transfer the butter to the dry ingredients and then return the parchment paper to the baking sheet.
 Use your fingers to toss the butter in the flour, breaking up any clumps, until the butter and flour are evenly coated.

-Combine wet and dry ingredients to make dough:
+Combine wet and dry ingredients to make the dough:

-Carefully drizzle the milk, egg, and currant mixture over the butter-flour mixture in the large bowl.
+Carefully drizzle the egg mixture over the butter-flour mixture in the large bowl.
 Use a fork or your hands to combine and lightly mix.
 The mixture will start to look sandy.

-Add the remaining half of reserved milk 1 tablespoon at a time, continuing to combine with a fork or your hands, until a rough and lumpy, but cohesive, dough ball forms without any dry spots; do not overwork the dough.
+Add the remaining reserved milk 1 tablespoon at a time, continuing to combine with a fork or your hands, until a rough and lumpy but cohesive dough ball forms without any dry spots; do not overwork the dough.
 You may not use all the remaining milk.

 Shape the dough:

 Turn the dough out onto a floured work surface and pat it into a rough 3/4-inch-thick circle about 8 inches in diameter.